makijurowski/dojo-week10/notes/platform_notes_mvc.md

 ```
 _* Json() Can return any object, even classes_

-3. GET method returning JSON with an anonymous object*
+_3. GET method returning JSON with an anonymous object*_
 ```
 [HttpGet]
 [Route("displayint")]